Sagleft/utopia-zodiac/README.md

 How to get parameters to connect to the Utopia API can be found [in this documentation](https://udocs.gitbook.io/utopia-api/utopia-api/how-to-enable-api-access).

+### How to run a bot

+When you run the bot, the post will be placed in the channel.
+So you can schedule the bot to run every day, for example, to post daily horoscopes to the channel.

+You can use the Cron startup.

+You can choose an interval of "a month" and post not only to the channel, but also to the chat room.

 ## :gear: Build from sources

 ```bash